kshedden/cscar_terminal/um_machines.md

 Connecting to UM Linux hosts
 ============================

-Here are the main U-M Linux serves that are (relatively) open for login access:
+Here are the main U-M Linux servers that are (relatively) open for login access:

 ```
-login.itd.umich.edu
+login.itd.umich.edu (a pool of several machines)

-scs.itd.umich.edu (forward to mario/luigi)
+scs.itd.umich.edu (a pool of two machines named mario and luigi)

 mario.dsc.umich.edu